tradingview/documentation-guidelines/PineUserManual/RSTGuidelines.md

 ## Images

 Keep the following in mind:
-- Screenshots should always have an even number of pixels in height and width.
+- Screenshots **must always have an even number of pixels in height and width**.
 This produces better clarity when images are scaled.
 - Design your chart so what we are trying to illustrate is most prominent, e.g.:
     - If candles are not required, consider using bars.
     - If candles are required but the focal point of the chart, consider using 20% opacity on their normal colors to make them less prominent.